rust-lang/reference/src/introduction.md

 You can contribute to this book by opening an issue or sending a pull request to [the Rust Reference repository].
-If this book does not answer your question, and you think its answer is in scope of it, please do not hesitate to file an issue or ask about it in the Rust docs channels on IRC or discord.
+If this book does not answer your question, and you think its answer is in scope of it, please do not hesitate to file an issue or ask about it in the `#docs` channels on [Discord].
 Knowing what people use this book for the most helps direct our attention to making those sections the best that they can be.

 [book]: ../book/index.html